 This roasted vegetable soup is filled with nutritious vegetables and so darn delicious.
 Made with a medley of vegetables, it has levels of flavor that give you a hearty, filling, tasty bowl of soup.

-Why Roast Vegetables For Soup?
+Why Roasted Vegetables For Soup?

 I know what you’re thinking; why roast the vegetables when you can boil them?
 In short, the answer is flavor.
 While boiling vegetables is quicker than roasting them, roasting them creates a unique flavor that cannot be produced by boiling them.